Nationalization

 Acknowledgment Before Proceeding

-By selecting “Begin Nationalization Contribution,” you acknowledge and confirm that:
+By selecting “Begin Process,” you acknowledge and confirm that:

 • You have completed Tribal Screening through the partnering Tribal Nation.